 For a good number of you, this will be your first code4lib.
 Here is some information to help you navigate through the conference whirlwind:

 We have a packed program with talks, preconferences, lightning talks, & breakout sessions.
+The full conference & pre-conference schedules are available on the main conference page.
 The main conference is single track, meaning that you will hear the same talks as everyone else at the conference.
 This cuts down on the “fear of missing out” that you might find yourself feeling at multi-track conferences where you have to choose one session out of many that are at the same time.
 There will be some sessions that you might not understand, but this is normal.
 This happens to everyone.
 No one is an expert in everything, so don't worry that you don't know every single thing that is mentioned in the presentations.